sustrik/libdill/man/tcp_listen.md

 # DESCRIPTION

-TCP protocol is a reliable bytestream protocol for transporting data over network.
+TCP protocol is a reliable bytestream protocol for transporting dataover network.
 It is defined in RFC 793.

-This function starts listening for incoming connections.
-The connections can be accepted using **tcp_accept** function.
+This function starts listening for incoming connections.The connections can be accepted using **tcp_accept** function.

 **addr**: IP address to listen on.

 **backlog**: Maximum number of connections that can be kept open without accepting them.

-The socket can be closed either by **hclose** or **tcp_close**.
-Both ways are equivalent.
+The socket can be closed either by **hclose** or **tcp_close**.Both ways are equivalent.

 This function is not available if libdill is compiled with **--disable-sockets** option.